disinfoRG/ZeroScraper/README.md

 # ZeroScraper
-Scrape News websites, content farms, ptt, and dcard forums provided in this [target list](https://airtable.com/tbl3DrYs5mXgl0EV9/viw2cuXweY8OxNkX6?blocks=hide).
+Scraper for news websites, content farms, ptt, and dcard forums.

+0archive is scraping websites provided in this [target list](https://airtable.com/tbl3DrYs5mXgl0EV9/viw2cuXweY8OxNkX6?blocks=hide).

+You could set up your website list by following the instruction in [Airtable.md](AIRTABLE.md).
 ### Setup

 We use MySQL.
 To setup database connections, copy `.env.default` to `.env`, and set `DB_URL` value.
 MySQL connection string should start with `mysql+pymysql://` so that sqlalchemy uses the correct driver.